Dragon Tree

 Fertilizer need

-Feed lightly every 6-8 weeks in spring and summer; pause in winter.
+Feed lightly every 6-8 weeks during active spring and summer growth.

 Care summary

-- Soil: Use well-draining mix in a pot with drainage holes.
+- Soil: Use an airy mix and a stable pot with drainage holes.

 Common problems